Health professions schools welcome applicants from all academic disciplines.

 - A minimum of two semesters of English (composition and literature)

 For additional guidance on what courses are required for the career path you are pursuing, please refer to the Pre-Requisite Course Chart.
-You may also want to schedule an appointment with the Health Professions Career Consultant.
+You may also want to schedule an appointment with the Health Professions Career Counselor.

 Pre-Medical Studies Minor